hellostella/mean_project/README.md

 # MEAN Stack Project

-- This project is an effort to create a simple message board Web App utilizing the MEAN Stack
+- This project is an effort to create a directory of my portfolio projects, where users can upvote, comment, or post additional links from their user accounts

 -A user should be able to Create a Post